white-noise/rensetsu/README.md

 ### objective of app
 - language as collection
 - navigability within referential net
-- non competitive, reminder/review based study. some metric of progress
+- non competitive, reminder/review based study
+- some intuitive metric of progress
 - question: how can this app gain a sense of what you know and do not know over time? have you come back. may be easier given discrete kanji set
+- with both kanji and jukugo, we can employ text from interesting literature.

 ### to do in next session
 - group inclusion indicator for toshokan index